MamaiTheCoder/alx-low_level_programming/0x08-recursion/README.md

 | 100-is_palindrome.c | Returns 1 if a string is a palindrome and 0 if not. |
 | 101-wildcmp.c | Compares two strings and returns 1 if the strings can be considered identical, otherwise return 0. |
 ## Footnotes
-[^1]: Indentation has been done by clickin on the tab once.
+Indentation has been done by clickin on the tab once[^1].
-[^2]: The main function is in a separate file form the targeted function.
+The main function is in a separate file form the targeted function[^2].
-[^3]: The executable files are included in the project.
+The executable files are included in the project[^3].